abrahamgue05/Learning_C_Language/Youtube/CS50x_2024_Lectures_1_to_5/Lecture_2_Arrays/Lecture_2.md

 ## Compiling

-- Make: Run an compililer.
+- Make: Run an compiler.

 - Clang: As make, but not as user friendly.